Brahms Mount

 Brahms Mount is a textiles manufacturer, established in 1983 in Hallowell, Maine.
 It designs and creates a variety of soft furnishings in natural fibers, including blankets and throws, using traditional weaving techniques and antique equipment.

 History

 The company was established as Brahms Mount Textiles by Claudia Brahms and Noel Mount.
 They purchased and renovated two buildings formerly used for Hallowell's granite manufacturing industry to create a textile mill and factory store overlooking the Kennebec River.
 Brahms comes from a family of interior and fashion designers and Mount comes from a linen weaving family in Northern Ireland.

 Antique Crompton and Knowles W3 Shuttle power looms were sourced from Knox Mill, Bates Mill, Cascade Mill, and Biddeford Mill, and were Brahms Mount's first production looms.

 In early 2009, David Kaufman, formerly of the broadcast industry, bought the company.
-David kept the original company name, Brahms Mount.Brahms Mount has since been sold to New York based company, Sferra fine linens LLC.
+David kept the original company name, Brahms Mount.
+The company was later sold to Sferra Fine Linens LLC, and in 2022 was acquired by Faribault Woolen Mill Company.